olendorf/github_for_researchers/_units/getting_started_with_github.md

 ---

-While they are often thought of as the same thing, they Git and GitHub are really two different things.
+While they are often thought of as the same thing, Git and GitHub are really two different things.
 Git is a versioning system.
 GitHub is a website that uses Git to facilitate collaboration and project management.
 Git is open source and free.
 GitHub is a commercial enterprise, although the basic level of service is free.
 Also while collaborting with Git through GitHub is a very powerful tool, we'll also see GitHub provides a number of other features that allows even more powerful collaboration